 Once a page has been approved for content, the page will be verified by the Web Content Developer or Web Coordinator for accessibility in accordance with the Web Content Accessibility Guideline (WCAG) standard, as well as for functionality and technical stability.
-During the approval or verification process, the Web Content Developer may be asked to add appropriate navigation links to District standard pages or to adjust images or content if needed to conform to publication guidelines, technical or accessibility standards.
+During the approval or verification process, the Web Content Developer may be asked to add appropriate navigation links to District standard pages or to adjust images or content if needed to conform to publication guidelines, and technical or accessibility standards.
 The Web Coordinator or appropriate Web Content Developer will then publish the page to the Palomar College website.

 If the content is determined by the Web Coordinator or PAO to be orphaned, obsolete or “stale,” such content can be deactivated or removed from the website in coordination with the Web Content Developer.
 Photos and content must meet District and brand guidelines.
-Guidelines for photos can be found here:
+Guidelines for photos can be found here.

 Misuse and Errors

 The District computer services, network resources, and computer facilities to enhance its educational and administrative processes.
 Complaints alleging misuse of District web pages or related technology resources will be directed to the appropriate supervisor or administrator for action.
 The District reserves the right to deactivate any page or link from the website that deviates from this document, District policies, and procedures, or that violates copyright or other state/federal laws, or that contains malicious or unsafe code.
 The Web Coordinator will notify the Content Developer and appropriate administrator of page or link deactivation.
 Incorrect or non-working links or typographical errors will be resolved in the most expeditious manner possible through consultation between the Web Coordinator and the Content Developer.